Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 cpackget add Vendor.PackName --pack-root ./MyLocal/Packs
 ```

->**Note:**
+!!!
+Note
     As the various tools of the CMSIS-Toolbox all rely on the CMSIS-Pack root directory, it is recommended to use the `CMSIS_PACK_ROOT` environment variable.

 ### Initialize CMSIS-Pack root directory